-Most of us grew up being taught to avoid fat.
+Most of us grew up being taught to avoid and fear fat.
 We’re told it “makes you fat” and “causes health problems”.
 A great amount of medical research is spent on this topic and the cause of many top health issues (heart disease, high cholesterol, diabetes,…).
 What we now know is that not all fat is created equally and fat may not be to blame.
-What happened during the ‘fatfree craze’ was a removal of fat from products replaced with sugar; what was created were high sugar, low nutrient foods that were anything besides healthy.
+What happened during the ‘fat-free craze’ was the removal of fat from products replaced with sugar; what was created was high sugar, low nutrient foods that were anything besides healthy.
 So, what kinds of fats are good for us?

 Fats to Avoid